salpa-radhika/Learning/README.md

 make your changes and add files -> git add file_name commit your changes -> git commit -m "message" push your changes -> git push origin branch_name

+Changes will be available in your git repo